Perinatal Mental Health Course Online: An Introduction

 Psychiatry.
 Encouraging a healthier community.

-Learn Psychiatry the smart way with Psychiatry courses at the University of Sydney.
+Learn Psychiatry the smart way with Psychiatry courses at CCE, The University of Sydney.

 Join this self-paced interactive online course to acquire the knowledge and confidence needed to provide mothers and fathers with mental health services during their perinatal period.